 If you are a candidate for HRT, you’re currently undergoing treatment or you’re taking the birth control pill, get your thyroid checked regularly.
-There are some simple blood tests you should make sure to receive (5), including:
+There are some simple blood tests you should make sure to receive (Read: What type of hormone testing is best for you), including:

 - TSH (thyroid stimulating hormone)